navidnt/Lord-Trojan-Detection/README.md

 * `data/`: Benchmark netlists and ground-truth result files used for local evaluation.
 * `detection_codes/`: Python modules (`does_have_trojan0.py` to `does_have_trojan8_and_9.py`) containing the specific Trojan detection patterns and logic.
 * `utils/`: Netlist parsing and helper utility functions.
-* `main_decision.py`: Official contest execution script.
+* `main_decider.py`: Official contest execution script.
-* `Main_decider.ipynb`: Interactive Jupyter notebook for batch testing, debugging, and calculating the final contest score on labeled datasets.
+* `main_evaluator.ipynb`: Interactive Jupyter notebook for batch testing, debugging, and calculating the final contest score on labeled datasets.
 * `README.md`: Project documentation.

 ---